srivastavatrisha/coding-world/README.md

-welcome to the world of coding
+welcome to the world of coding. tranpose of a matrix with using array.